KateSqrrl/CarPrototype/README.md

 # CarPrototype
-Task 2 Var 2 (a prototype of the car race game)
+Task 2 Variant 2 (a prototype of the car race game)